Censorship in Brazil

 Censorship in Brazil, both cultural and political, occurred throughout the whole period following the colonization of the country.
-Even though most state censorship ended just before the period of redemocratization that started in 1985, Brazil still experiences a certain amount of non-official censorship today.
+Even though most state censorship ended before the period of redemocratization that started in 1985, Brazil still experiences a certain amount of non-official censorship today.
 The current legislation restricts freedom of expression concerning racism (Paim Law) and the Constitution prohibits the anonymity of journalists.

 History

 Military government (1964–1985)

 In 1976, the federal government banned the performance on TV of the play Romeo and Juliet, performed by the Bolshoi Ballet and produced by BBC, under the allegation that the Bolshoi, being a Russian ballet company, and Russia being part of the Soviet Union, could show a communist view of the play.
 The ban has sparked severe criticism from congressmen.
 Even after the redemocratization in 1985, the 1976 version of the play was never shown on TV or released on home video in Brazil.

 In 1985, during Brazil's military regime, the federal government banned Jean-Luc Godard's 1985 film Hail Mary, claiming that it was an insult to the Christian faith (although the State was officially secular).
 Singer Roberto Carlos, a devout Catholic, deliberately damaged his image with liberal sectors of Brazilian society when he supported the ban by the José Sarney administration.
 With the new Brazilian Constitution and redemocratization of the country, in the 1990s, the film was made available again.